Separating Rank Logic from Polynomial Time: Introduction

-To prove that rank logic cannot define the CFI query over $\ZZ_{2^i}$, we use game-based methods.
+To prove that rank logic cannot define the CFI query over~$\ZZ_{2^i}$, we use game-based methods.
 For \IFPC{} there is the well-known Ehrenfeucht-Fraïssé-like pebble game, called the bijective pebble game~\cite{Hella96}.
 It can be used to show that a property is not \IFPC{} definable.
 Such a game also exists for the extension by rank operators~\cite{DawarHolm12}.
-In the process of the game, ranks of matrices are computed, which are defined over the two graphs, on which the game is played.
-To show that a property is not definable in rank logic, it must always be possible to play in a way that the ranks of corresponding matrices for the two graph are equal.
+During the game, ranks of matrices are computed, which are defined over the two graphs, on which the game is played.
+To show that a property is not definable in rank logic, it must always be possible to play in a way that the ranks of corresponding matrices for the two graphs are equal.

-During the rank pebble game the entries of two matrices (one for each graph) are partitioned.
-Then one has to consider all labellings of the corresponding parts with values (so $0$ and $1$ in the case of $\FF_2$).
-This makes it in particular hard to prove that for every such labelling the two matrices have the same rank.
-To overcome this problem, we actually prove a stronger result.
-Two matrices have the same rank if and only if they are equivalent.
-This leads Dawar and Holm~\cite{DawarHolm12} to the invertible-map game, where instead of matrix equivalence matrix similarity is required.
-In fact, simultaneous similarity of two sequences of matrices is required.
-As matrix similarity implies matrix equivalence (and so equality of ranks), this game is potentially more expressive in the sense that it can distinguish more structures.
+During the rank pebble game the two matrices (one for each graph) are partitioned into classes.
+Then one has to consider all labelings of the corresponding classes with values ($0$ and~$1$ in the case of~$\FF_2$).
+This makes it in particular hard to prove that for every such labeling the two matrices have the same rank.
+To overcome this problem, we actually prove a stronger result and consider matrix similarity.
+Dawar and Holm~\cite{DawarHolm12} introduced the invertible-map game, which requires matrix similarity instead of matrix equivalence.
+In fact, simultaneous similarity of two sequences of matrices is required: each class in the partition gives rise to one matrix in the sequence, which only labels that that particular class with~$1$ and all others with~$0$.
+Every matrix obtained by labeling the classes can be expressed as a sum of these matrices labeling exactly one class with~$1$.
+Because matrix similarity implies matrix equivalence (and so equality of ranks), this game is potentially more expressive in the sense that it possibly distinguishes more structures.